-Having a website created for your company, or relaunching your website can be an expensive, and confusing endeavor.
-Your costs will vary based on the scope and needs of your site.
+Having a website created for your company or relaunching your website can be an expensive and confusing endeavor.
+How much does it cost to make a website?
+Well, your costs will vary based on the scope and needs of your site.

 Essential Website Needs